kirilsvoloshins/kirilsvoloshins/README.md

 - 👋 Hi, I’m @kirilsvoloshins
 - 👀 I’m interested in automating and solving tasks with the help of code.
 I also do love photography and taking portraits.
-- 🌱 I fell in love with Typescript and am currently learning React

 😎 I have experience working with:
 - HTML, CSS, JS (Vanilla + jQuery), SQL (PostgreSQL)